gchq/gaffer-doc/docs/development-guide/example-deployment/writing-the-schema.md

 As covered in the [Getting Started Schema page](../../user-guide/schema.md), to write a schema you can see that there are some required fields, but largely a schema is highly specific to your input data.

-Starting with the `entities` from the example, we can see there will be two distinct types of nodes in the graph; one representing a `Person` and another for `Software`.
+Starting with the `entities` from the example, we can see there will be two distinct types of entity in the graph; one representing a `Person` and another for `Software`.
 These can be added into the schema to give something like the following: